Do You Have a Wheat Belly?

 - In fact, digestion of amylopectin A begins in the mouth with the enzyme amylase, which accounts for the incredibly high glycemic index of wheat.

-- Understanding modern wheat and the role it plays in degenerative disease is clearly an important piece of the puzzle.
+- Understanding modern wheat and the role it plays in degenerative disease is clearly a big piece of the puzzle.

 - We must educate ourselves about why all forms of wheat, even whole grain and organic, are inherently dangerous.